 4.11.7 The operations and attainments of controlled entities will be reported to Council, in accordance with the Controlled Entities – Governing Policy.

 4.11.8 The findings of independent internal and external audits will be reported to Council via the Audit and Risk Management Committee, in accordance with the Audit and Assurance Framework – Governing Policy.

-4.11.9 The Audit and Risk Management Committee will receive a quarterly report on Work Health and Safety activities, from the Director of Human Resources.
+4.11.9 The Audit and Risk Management Committee will receive a quarterly report on Work Health and Safety activities, from the Director, People and Culture.

 4.11.10 Students will have ready access to effective grievance processes, which enable them to make complaints about any aspect of the higher education provider’s higher education operations.
 Student appeals and grievances will be handled in accordance with the Student Grievance Resolution – Governing Policy and associated procedures and guidelines.

 4.11.11 Public Interest Disclosures will be made in accordance with the Public Interest Disclosures - Governing Policy.